Leadership Skagit FAQs

 1. What will I learn?

-During the 9-month program you will hear the diverse stories and histories that made Skagit County what it is today and explore the abundant natural and human-made resources that make this place special.
+During the nine-month program you will hear the diverse stories and histories that made Skagit County what it is today and explore the abundant natural and human-made resources that make this place special.
 You will develop awareness of yourself as an individual and as a leader and deepen your understanding of community issues as systemic, complex, and rooted in our history.
-You will build relationships and skills to engage in these issues starting with reflective leadership practice, listening, design thinking, collaborative problem-solving, and communicating to build trust and motivate action toward a more just, equitable and sustainable future in Skagit county.
+You will build relationships and skills to engage in these issues starting with reflective leadership practice, listening, design thinking, collaborative problem-solving, and communicating to build trust and motivate action toward a more just, equitable and sustainable future in Skagit County.

 At the end of the Leadership Skagit program you will be able to:

 - Articulate a vision for a just, healthy and sustainable community in Skagit County

 - Claim a leadership challenge and identify the relationships, resources and skills needed to impact this challenge

 - Develop a framework and reflective practice for the leader you want to be

 2. How does Leadership Skagit impact our community?

 Leadership Skagit graduates community leaders who are informed, engaged, and skillful in collaborative problem-solving centering the voices of marginalized people.
 The 550+ alumni network creates a unique and powerful resource for collective action.

 3. How much does it cost?
 Are scholarships available?